Olf0/buildrpms/README.md

 If an archive path contains no slashes (/), it is used as a simple archive file name; still the wildcard rules denoted below apply.
-This name is used to search for valid archive files in a list of directories containing "." and "~/Downloads"; for each of these directories the whole directory tree below is searched.
-The only exception are directories named "SOURCES", if the option "-i|--in-place" is used.
+This name is used to search for valid archive files in a list of directories comprising "." and "~/Downloads"; for each of these directories the whole directory tree below is searched.
+The only exception are directories named "SOURCES", if the option "-i|--in-place" is used or a simple name contains no digit somewhere after the last dash-hyphen (-).

 Without the option "-i|--in-place", `buildrpms` avoids re-building archives for which an (S)RPM in the directories ./RPMS or ./SRPMS exists by analysing